-I often hear from people who admire the agrarian good life I have written about in my book and on this blog.
+I often hear from people who admire the agrarian good life I have written about in My Book and on this blog.
 And they tell me how they want to live an agrarian lifestyle too.
 This is a good thing.
 As I say in the Afterword of my book:

 “Christian agrarianism is a great and noble and ancient adventure.
 Seek this good life with prayer, hunility, wisdom, gusto, vigor, and resolve—and don’t look back.”